metazine/cs50/README.md

 CS50 covers the basics of many topics, including C, JavaScript, Python, HTML, CSS and SQL.

-For each week in repository I've written a short readme to explain what each project is doing.
+For each week in this repository I've written a short "readme" to explain what each project is doing.

 ## Summary of content for each week.